teambit/docs/docs/add-and-isolate-components.md

 ### Process

-When tracking a component Bit does the follow:
+When tracking a component Bit does the following:

 - Calculate all the files to be included in the component.
 - Exclude the following files: `package.json`, `bit.json`, `node_modules`, `yarn.lock`, `package-lock.json`, `.gitignore`, `.bit.map.json` and `.bitmap` and files ignored in the `.gitignore` file, if available.